gqqnbig/Gomela/README.md

 The first one is Go 1.15, which can downloaded [here](https://golang.org/dl/).
 After running the installation, Go will be installed in your home folder.
 The second requirement is SPIN.
+SPIN binaries are at https://github.com/nimble-code/Spin/tree/master/Bin.
 The manual for installation on various OS can be found [here](http://spinroot.com/spin/Man/README.html#S2).

 The third and final requirement is timeout, which is installed natively on linux.